MahdiBaghbani/mersad-py/README.md

 # config usage is to override any existing properties with
 # new values at any time after creating the object.

-# encrypt a string.
+# encrypt a string:
 print(agent.encrypt("Hail Julius Caesar."))
 # Out:  'Hvdg Jpgdpn Cvznvm.'

 # with this object approach you don't need to pass every thing in each call to
 # encrypt or decrypt.

-# another one
+# another one:
 print(agent.encrypt("This method is not secure :0 but it is funny."))
 # Out: Tcdn hzocjy dn ijo nzxpmz :0 wpo do dn apiit.

-# for decryption simply call decrypt method on agent
+# for decryption simply call decrypt method on agent:
-print(agent.decrypt("This method is not secure :0 but it is funny."))
+print(agent.decrypt("Tcdn hzocjy dn ijo nzxpmz :0 wpo do dn apiit."))
-# Out: Tcdn hzocjy dn ijo nzxpmz :0 wpo do dn apiit.
+# Out: This method is not secure :0 but it is funny.

 ```

-for more examples look at
+for more examples look at:
 [snippets](https://gitlab.com/Azadeh-Afzar/Cryptography/Mersad-Cryptography-Library/snippets).